 Facial ParalysisLet us help

 Dr. Andre Panossian has performed hundreds of surgeries to reconstruct patients with facial paralysis.
 Based on his extensive experience in the field, Dr. Panossian created the Facial Paralysis Center at Children’s Hospital Los Angeles, bringing together multiple specialists to treat patients affected by facial paralysis.
 Trained at Harvard and at the Hospital for Sick Children in Toronto with Dr. Ron Zuker, he is an expert in both Zuker and Labbé smile surgery techniques.
 In addition to performing the gracilis muscle transfer and cross-face nerve graft, Dr. Panossian has modified and refined the temporalis myoplasty (Labbé technique) to get consistent results and shorter recovery times.
 Most patients no longer require a hospital stay.* Other necessary procedures for correction of eyelid drooping, brow asymmetry, and lower lip balancing are now offered simultaneously.
 Dr. Panossian’s modifications have improved the time to reanimation and overall patient satisfaction.
 In addition, his specialty in the complex world of pediatric plastic surgery gives him an edge in addressing facial paralysis in adults as well.
 You no longer have to live with facial paralysis.
-Call today to schedule your consultation.
+To find out more about facial paralysis, visit Dr. Panossian’s new website www.FacialParalysisCenter.com.

 Simply put, facial paralysis is the inability to move the face.
 However, this simplifies the true importance of what the face really does.
 As human beings, we rely on our faces to communicate emotions, establish bonds with others, and protect important functions such as eyesight and speech.
 The true importance of facial expression is often overlooked until it is gone.